Brimey/Rekishi/README.md

 - Extract the files in the .zip file to the folder of your choice.
 - Download the Rekishi .exe file from insert URL here.
 - Copy the .exe file to the same folder containing the files from the zip file.
+- Folder should look like this if the above steps were done properly:

 # Usage.
 - Run the TwitchDownloader